Here are the fundamentals for those students who are about to arrive or have already arrived at the University of Tartu.

 (Within one month from receiving your right of temporary residence and Estonian ID code)

-Compulsory for the students from non-EU studying in Estonia more than 6 months
+Compulsory for the degree-seeking students from non-EU studying in Estonia more than 6 months.
+Short-term students (exchange/visiting) do not apply for TRP.

 After applying for the TRP, the students are informed when and where they get TRP card